 Dr Ina Linge, Associate Research Fellow on the Rethinking Sexology project, spoke at the symposium ‘The Visual Archive of Sexology’, organised by Dr Heike Bauer and Dr Katie Sutton, at Birkbeck, University of London.
 Her paper was on ‘Gaps in the Archive: Sexology and Film in and beyond Anders als die Andern (1919)’.

-Dr Ina Linge, Associate Research Fellow on the Rethinking Sexology project, spoke at the annual Association for German Studies in Great Britain and Ireland (AGS) conference at the University of Warwick.
+Dr Ina Linge, Associate Research Fellow on the Rethinking Sexology project, spoke at the annual Association for German Studies in Great Britain and Ireland (AGS) conference at the University of Warwick in September 2017.
 The title of her paper was: ‘Making LBGT* History: Gender and Sexuality in Anders als die Andern (1919)’.

 Our project directors, Professor Kate Fisher and Dr Jana Funke spoke at the conference Histoires de la sexologie / Histories of sexology conference, University of Lausanne, 12th December 2016.
 Their paper was on ‘Age difference and the emergence of gendered models of sexuality in European sexual science?’.